-- Inform particle swarm optimization (PSO) practitioners of the many common misconceptions and falsehoods that are actively hindering a practitioner's successful use of PSO; i.e. to - separate fact from fiction with evidence - Highlight the existing PSO theory that will greatly improve your effectiveness with PSO - This knowledge will not only improve your results but also allow you to develop a better intuition for how PSO actually works.
+- Inform particle swarm optimization (PSO) practitioners of the many common misconceptions and falsehoods that are actively hindering a practitioner's successful use of PSO; i.e. to - separate fact from fiction with evidence - Highlight the existing PSO theory that will greatly improve your effectiveness with PSO - This knowledge will not only improve your results but also allow you to develop a better intuition for how PSO actually works. - To gain a better understanding of PSO emergent behavior: discovery of optimal regions within a high dimensional search space

-What is particle swarm optimization (PSO)?
+What is particle swarm optimization (PSO) [10, 17]?

-- a simple, computationally efficient optimization method - population-based, stochastic search - individuals follow very simple behaviors: - emulate the success of neighboring individuals, - but also bias towards own experience of success - emergent behavior: discovery of optimal regions within a high dimensional search space
+- a simple, computationally efficient optimization method - population-based, stochastic search - individuals follow very simple behaviors: - emulate the success of neighboring individuals, - but also bias towards own experience of success